exoplatform/cs/server/jboss/patch/src/main/jboss/EXO-README.txt

     * [CS-2505] - Typo on home page
     * [CS-2510] - RSS Portlet : Portlet does not manage accent correctly when the feed contains accent
     * [CS-2610] - MAC OS: Little error when show add new contact pop up in mail application
     * [CS-2621] -  Error when run email reminder job and  popup reminder job
-    * [CS-2650] - UI error at Join Room form
-    * [CS-2654] - jboss: Can not perform any action on Chat portlet after register new user
-    * [CS-2655] - Jboss: when have more than 10 registered user, at Add contact form is shown to be  10 only
-    * [CS-2659] - Jboss: show wrong font when send message by Vietnamese
-    * [CS-2661] - Safari4: Little error in form: Add contact into room
     * [CS-2669] - Overloaded methods in UICalendarPortlet.js
     * [CS-2716] - Don't change label on menu of custom layout when change custom layout
     * [CS-2847] - WYSIWYG in compose dialog does not support i18n
-    * [CS-2850] - CS deploy with chat , cannot run on jboss server
     * [CS-2867] - impossible to change time by mouse
     * [CS-2868] - UNknown error while exporting an email
     * [CS-2883] - UI error when open User workspace